suoto/hdl_checker/README.md

             self._ui_logger.error(message)
     ```

-1. Create a project object, select the configuration file and launch the first
+1. Create a project object passing the configuration file as a parameter (for
- build
+ static checks only, no configuration file is needed).
+This triggers the
+ project to be built in background

     ```python
-    project = StandaloneProjectBuilder()
+    project = StandaloneProjectBuilder('path/to/config/file')
-    project.setProjectFile('path/to/config/file')
-    project.readConfigFile()
-    project.buildByDependency()
+    project.waitForBuild()
     ```

 1. You can now build a single file and get records that describe the messages it